robotseth/Active-DSP-Speaker-Crossover/README.md

 - File paths are not relative
 - There is no volume control beyond the scaling of the Chunk data

 Dispite these problems, the system does work.
-Do use it, you must change the following to match your system.
+To use it, you must change the following to match your system.
 - The input and output speaker device numbers must be changed.
 You can find the correct numbers by running the following command: ```python -m sounddevice```
 - The file paths to any audio files must be changed to match your device